Yoake2000/Linux-Documentations/pages/AMD P-State and AMD P-State EPP Scaling Driver Configuration.md

 # Requirements
-	- To enable amd_pstate_epp scaling driver for AMD Ryzen Processors, the processor needs to be from `zen 2` and newer generations.
+	- To enable ``amd_pstate_epp`` scaling driver for AMD Ryzen Processors, the processor needs to be from `zen 2` and newer generations.
-	- `cpcc`
+	- To check if your device is able to use the scaling driver, `cpcc` support must be checked first using `lscpu | grep cppc`.
+If the output shows